Facing a $40 billion shortfall, U.S. transit agencies jump into real estate

 Some studies have shown transit-oriented development projects increasing transit ridership by 20% to 40% at individual stations.
 One study in California found that when people moved to within a half-mile of a train station, more than 50% switched their commutes from cars to transit.
 When done well, these projects can make an impact.
 But they also come with risks.
 One notorious project initiated in the mid-1990s in Beaverton, Oregon, bankrupted two different developers and suffered through more than a decade of delays and stalled construction.
 Not every transit-oriented site is necessarily a good fit for development.

 But in big and growing cities, transit-oriented projects have a better chance of success.
-In Atlanta, the development of land owned by the Metropolitan Atlanta Rapid Transit Authority, or MARTA, has offset the short-term impacts of the pandemic, providing a steady stream of income as revenue from trains, buses, parking, and advertising have plummeted.
+In Atlanta, the development of land owned by the Metropolitan Atlanta Rapid Transit Authority, or MARTA, has helped offset the short-term impacts of the pandemic, providing a steady stream of income as revenue from trains, buses, parking, and concessions have plummeted.

 It has also underscored the agency’s importance as a steward of taxpayer money, according to Jacob Vallo, MARTA’s senior director of transit-oriented development and real estate.
 “What drives our entire team on the TOD side is really an impact investment approach, which is two strategies: Let’s figure out how we can help the authority by unlocking the value of our existing land and air rights holdings, but let’s also do good for the community,” he says.

-A key element of that approach is to build affordability into every development on its land.
+A key element of that approach is to build affordability into every housing development on its land.
 MARTA owns about 400 acres of land across the region, including at park-and-ride lots, as well as the air rights over existing stations.
-With that, the agency has initiated deals with developers on 18 projects and has requirements that at least 20% of housing units are affordable to people earning below the local area median income.
+With that, the agency has 18 development projects at various stages and has requirements at 7 of them that at least 30% of housing units are affordable.
 About 1,400 units are now in various stages of planning.
 Two apartment complexes next to rail stations are now under construction, and the agency has several previously built projects next to stations that continue to provide revenue.

 But new projects take time, often five to seven years to go from planning to construction.
 Vallo says the need for affordable housing is much more imminent, especially during the pandemic.
 And though the agency’s TOD projects have good intentions, new development near transit also creates pressure on existing homes in the area, exacerbating displacement.
-Vallo, who previously worked in the private sector doing investment and private equity management, saw an opportunity for private money to work in conjunction with the agency’s broader community development goals.
-That led to a partnership between Morgan Stanley and the National Equity Fund to create the Greater Atlanta Transit Oriented Affordable Housing Preservation Fund, which will use $100 million to preserve affordable housing within a mile of MARTA transit stations.
+Vallo, who previously worked in the private sector doing real estate investment and private equity management, saw an opportunity for private money to work in conjunction with the agency’s broader community development goals.
+That led to a partnership between Morgan Stanley and the National Equity Fund to create the Greater Atlanta Transit Oriented Affordable Housing Preservation Fund, which will invest $100 million of private capital to preserve affordable housing within a mile of MARTA transit stations.

-“We just wanted to stand that up so that by the time we bring on these other projects on MARTA land that there be some semblance of stabilization in the community with respect to the affordable housing units,” Vallo says.
+“We just wanted to stand that up so that by the time we bring on these other projects on MARTA land that there be some semblance of stabilization in the community with respect to the existing affordable housing units,” Vallo says.

 In the longer run, these projects are about the financial sustainability of the agency, as well as its role in the community.

-“What the pandemic showed everybody is every single transit agency is so fragile in the way that we’re operating because of the reliance on these external income streams.
+“What the pandemic showed everybody is every single transit agency is so fragile in the way that we’re operating because of the reliance on these variable income streams.
 I think of ridership almost like the hotel business, where you have to make a sale every day,” says Vallo.
 “To the extent that we can build long-term ground leases into these projects, those are locked in for 99 years.
 You know that you’re going to get that revenue.”

 For transit to survive the pandemic—and whatever future shocks it will face—agencies are finding they need to look beyond just their core capacity of moving people from place to place.